Television

 Crime Rate / Incarceration Rate

 Scientists have concluded that exposure to violent TV does indeed lead to more aggressive thoughts, attitudes and actions.
-Could this help explain the fact that the homicide rate nearly doubled from the mid 1960's to the late 1970's (see graphs).
-In reaction to this huge crime increase, the public supported policies that have led to a 335% increase in the incarceration rate (pdf).
-This has brought the crime back down to the early 1960s levels, but the United States now has the highest incarceration rate in the entire world (pdf).
+Could this help explain the fact that the homicide rate nearly doubled from the mid 1960's to the late 1970's (see graphs) Also by Age.
+In reaction to this huge crime increase, the public supported policies that have led to a 500% increase in the incarceration rate (from 1970 to 2008).
+This has brought the crime back down to the early 1960s levels, but the United States now has the highest incarceration rate in the entire world (pdf) - see also The New York Times (April 2008)

 Note: the 1960's was the first time large number of people came of age after spending substantial portions of their childhood in front of the tube.

 But, did TV cause the huge crime increase starting in the mid 1960's?
 There is no way to prove this.
 But TV proponents often argue that the reduction in crime to early 1960 levels by the year 2000, is proof that TV is not the culprit.
-They fail to mention that the U.S.A. has had to more than triple the rate of incarceration to accomplish this reduction.
+They fail to mention that the U.S.A. has had to increase the rate of incarceration by more than 500% to accomplish this reduction.
+See also US crime rate is down: six key reasons and Why America is safer now

 Note: scientists are arguing that TV increases aggression.
 No one is arguing that violent TV is the only cause of violence, just one of many (such as childhood neglect, family income, neighborhood violence, parental education, and psychiatric disorders).